Photon-HDF5/photon-hdf5/docs/intro.rst

 To achieve simplicity, the only required file characteristics are a general file layout and the presence of a few basic attributes and parameters.
-The remaining (small set of) fields defined in this document will be present only when needed by a particular measurement.
+The remaining fields defined in this document will be present only when needed by a particular measurement.

-We retain flexibility by allowing the user to save any arbitrary data outside the specs of this document.
+We retain flexibility by allowing the user to save any arbitrary data outside the ones defined in the specifications.
 To assure that future versions of this format will not conflict with user-defined fields, we require that all user-defined fields be contained in groups called ``user``.